Valentin Tomberg, Catholic Tradition and the Counter Revolution (Part VI)

 For what we call “mechanical” is in reality only the unconscious (or rather “that which is deprived of consciousness”) and is therefore inaccessible to consciousness, and therefore incomprehensible, unthinkable and unfeelable.

-“Mechanicalism” is therefore not at all the realm of answers, but rather the graveyard for real questions [Above emphasis mine].”
+“Mechanicalism” is therefore not at all the realm of answers, but rather the graveyard for real questions [Above emphasis mine].

-Now I have given as I say, a relatively accessible example of what Tomberg means by mechanical thinking and which he characterises as a movement to a dark realm without (real) thinking or feeling.
+Now I have given, as I say, a relatively accessible example of what Tomberg means by mechanical thinking and which he characterises as a movement to a dark realm without (real) thinking or feeling.

-Suffice it to stress now, that Tomberg turns repeatedly to the problem of “mechanicalism”.
+Suffice it to stress now that Tomberg turns repeatedly to the problem of ‘mechanicalism”.
 His words may vary.
-His varying terms with shifting nuances, include not simply mechanical, but also: automatic; superficial; materialistic; utilitarian.
+His varying terms with shifting nuances include not simply mechanical, but also: automatic; superficial; materialistic; utilitarian.

 There is also a sustained, profound exploration of the difference between thinking in terms of quantity versus a qualitative thinking.

-The question might arise, how did we as a society arrive at this post-Enlightenment “graveyard for real questions” – as Tomberg puts it?
+The question might arise, how did we as a society arrive at this post-Enlightenment ‘graveyard for real questions” – as Tomberg puts it?

-Thus we come back to the idea of degeneration.
+Thus, we come back to the idea of degeneration.
 Although in his later hermetic writings, there are frequent allusions to how modernity has degenerated into mechanicalism, it is in Tomberg’s legal writings, where we have perhaps the fullest sketch of the degeneration into the mechanical.

 These I want to explore.
 I would also like to explore the theme of mechanicalism in Rudolf Steiner.
 For the idea emerges in Steiner’s thinking very clearly indeed that this kind of thinking represents the gravest menace to society.

-Indeed in Steiner we find the ominous warning that such mechanical thinking is powered by evil and is in danger of turning us into something not unlike a race of robots
+Indeed, in Steiner we find the ominous warning that such mechanical thinking is powered by evil and is in danger of turning us into something not unlike a race of robots

 Steiner is sometimes lumped together with New Age-ism.
-This at least is unfair.
+This, at least, is unfair.

-In contrast to an upbeat “Age of Aquarius” New Age-ism, Steiner holds forth very dark images of our possible future.
-He gives images of potential dystopia, with humanity menaced by real powers of evil – and with a burning need for Christ to counter these powers of evil, which threaten to turn us into robots …
+No, Rudolf Steiner gives images of potential dystopia, with humanity menaced by real powers of evil – and with a burning need for Christ to counter these powers of evil, which threaten to turn us into robots …

-Once again, in these weblog entries I have no wish whatever to endorse Rudolf Steiner’s ultimately tragic aspiration to a Christianity without Rome.
 Here I merely want to appeal for justice to the man.
 Whatever the manifold problems a Catholic must necessarily find with his thinking, it would be mechanical, automatic, kneejerk thinking indeed to characterise Rudolf Steiner as simply a New Ager …

-Yes there is a continuity between Steiner’s ominous warnings of “mechanicalism” and the later Catholic Tomberg, which I hope to explore in this series.
+Yes, there is a continuity between Steiner’s ominous warnings of “mechanicalism” and the later Catholic Tomberg, which I hope to explore in this series.

-As a final note for now, I would just like to say that my wife Kim has resumed blogging.
+As a last note for now, I would just like to say that my wife Kim has resumed blogging.
 Her latest entry is not only to do with the revelation of the Sacred Heart in Paray-le-Monial, but I also think that Kim’s entry indicates what Tomberg is pointing to – that the manifestation of the Sacred Heart was all to do with FEELING.

 For the Sacred Heart appeared and spoke to St Margaret Mary: “I allowed Myself to feel” …